Last modified: September 9, 2022

 3.7 Beta Software.
 We may make beta and experimental products, features, and Documentation available to you on an early access basis (“Beta Software”).
 Beta Software is not generally available and may contain bugs, defects, and errors.
 We provide Beta Software “as is,” without warranties, and may discontinue the Beta Software at any time.
 Our service level agreements do not apply to Beta Software.
 If and when the Beta Software becomes generally available, you will have the option to pay for the software or discontinue its use.
 We may use your feedback about Beta Software.

-If we share or publicly disclose any information constituting or derived from Usage Data (e.g., in marketing materials), we will aggregate or anonymize that information to avoid identification.
+We may collect Usage Data derived from your use of the Software to develop, improve, support, and operate our products.
+If we share or publicly disclose any information constituting or derived from Usage Data, we will aggregate or anonymize that information such that no personal data can be identified.

 6.1 Definition.
 "Confidential Information" means all non-public information disclosed by us to you, or vice-versa, that is designated by the discloser as confidential or that reasonably should be considered confidential given the nature of the information or circumstances of its disclosure.